M.C., Registered Psychologist

 Stephanie also has experience with Post-Traumatic Stress Disorder (PTSD), childhood trauma, addictions, body image, relationship difficulties, depression, anxiety and Bipolar Disorder using EMDR therapy: helping individuals deal with traumatic and distressful memories.
 With compassionate and supportive counselling skills trained through the Gottman Therapy Method, Stephanie is passionate about working with couples.
 She provides effective conflict resolution to couples to improve their ability to address their issues and difficult life transitions.
 Her goal is to offer a caring, non-judgmental and safe environment for clients so that they may fulfill their personal goals and overcome their life challenges.
 Stephanie especially enjoys working with first responders, and is an approved service provider for the RCMP and Veterans Affairs.
 Direct billing may be provided.

-M.C., Registered PsychologisT
+M.C., Registered PsychologisT, CPT

 Leslie believes that therapy is a journey that she is honored to take part in with her clients.
 Leslie takes a client-centered approach to therapy, which also integrates play therapy, attachment theory, narrative therapy, dialectical behaviour therapy, neurodevelopment, cognitive-behavioral therapy, mindfulness, Theraplay, and family systems.
 She also has additional training in suicide assessment and prevention.
 Leslie hopes that through the therapeutic journey clients can access their inner strengths and develop new strategies to face concerns in their daily lives.

 Leslie has experience working with children, adolescents and their families with ADHD, anxiety, attachment issues, depression, elimination issues (encopresis), emotional regulation, executive functioning, grief and loss, hair pulling (trichotillomania), issues surrounding parental separation, Obsessive-Compulsive Disorder (OCD), parent-child conflict, parenting skills, self-esteem, self-harm, stress management, trauma, and other issues.
 She also enjoys family therapy and helping families to strengthen bonds.
 Leslie facilitates the Magnolia group for pre-teen girls and provides workshops on a variety of issues related to children and teens.
+Leslie is a collaborative divorce child specialist and is a member of the Association of Collaborative Family Professionals (Edmonton)

 Leslie is a member in good standing of the College of Alberta Psychologists (CAP), Psychologists’ Association of Alberta (PAA), Canadian Association for Play Therapy (CAPT), and the Association of Family and Conciliation Courts (AFCC) Alberta Chapter.

-M. Ed., Registered Provisional Psychologist
+M. Ed., Registered Psychologist

 Katelynn graduated from the M.Ed. program in Counselling Psychology at the University of Lethbridge.
 Katelynn has experience in community counselling settings where she has had the privilege of supporting adolescents and adults with diverse backgrounds and experiences.
 She primarily helps clients with depression, anxiety, relationship concerns, grief and loss, abuse and domestic violence, suicidality and self-harm.
 Katelynn is specializing in adolescents and runs a group for teen girls.
 Katelynn enjoys working with members of the LGTBQ+ community and considers herself an ally as well.
 Katelynn primarily works from client-centered and strengths-based perspectives to ensure individuals feel heard, supported, and empowered.
 In order to personalize each individual's counselling experience, she also integrates therapeutic techniques from a number of approaches including: Solution Focused Therapy (SFBT), Mindfulness, Cognitive Behavioural Therapy (CBT), and Dialectical Behaviour Therapy (DBT), Katelynn is trained in the Gottman Method for couples and enjoys working with couples to improve their relationships.